nielsenjared/nielsenjared.github.io/content/blog/get-job-economy/index.md

 ![  ](./jarednielsen-get-job-economy.png)

 What a year!
 And it’s only January.
 It seems every day another tech company is laying off a large percentage of its workforce.
 But unemployment is low and companies are hiring.
 WTF is going on?
 What does this mean for someone recently unemployed or just setting foot on their career path?
-Here is advice on how to get a job in this economy from someone who has been on both sides of the equation, as an applicant and a hiring manager.
+Here's some advice on how to get a job in this economy from someone who has been on both sides of the equation, as an applicant and a hiring manager.

 ## 1. Talk to your people